American Legion 519 - A Legion of Legacy - Visit Palm Springs tag-img

 American Legion 519 Is Not Just For Veterans

-“Even though the American Legion Hall is technically open for veterans and their friends and family, we do have events open to the public.”
+“Even though the American Legion Hall is technically open for veterans and their friends and family, we have events open to the public.”
 Wilson also describes how veterans at American Legion 519 are incredibly willing to sign in guests for a night of entertainment and inclusion.

 american legion entertainment